sethshober/unsplash-scraper/README.md

-# unsplash-scraper
+#Unsplash Scraper

-#Unsplash Scraper  ##What it does This scraper will grab the 10 newest images on unsplash.com, and then the photos from each artist of those images.
+##What it does
+This scraper will grab the 10 newest images on unsplash.com, and then the photos from each artist of those images.